HansChen2/CrackStation/README.md

 ## Overview

 This library is a CrackStation that utilizes the SHA1 and SHA256 hash function to crack passwords [SHA1 Online](https://emn178.github.io/online-tools/sha1.html).
-It can crack any passwords up to three characters in length.
+It can crack any unsalted passwords up to three characters in length.
 In other words, cracking any three characters consisting of [A-Z, a-z, 0-9, ?, !] using the SHA1 and SHA256 hash function.

 ## Mission Statement